amyscoville/menu-planner/README.md

 Amy Scoville

+*This branch is where I have begun implementing user authentication with JWT.
+It is a work in progress.
+The master branch is fully functioning.

 ## Objective

 Create a straightforward, user-friendly app for managing recipes and planning menus.
 Allow users to add, edit, and delete recipes, and to update the weekly menu.